 This isn’t true of all greyhounds, so it’ll be up to you to decide whether they can cope without one based on their swimming technique.

 Floatation vests are just like life jackets.
-They wrap around your greyhound’s body and clip under their chin and belly to keep them secure.
+They wrap around your greyhound’s body and clip under its chin and belly to keep them secure.

 That means that your greyhound doesn’t have to focus on staying afloat; they just need to paddle in the right direction.